 Problems with cash flow in your company can impact in a range of way.
 For example, failure to pay corporate taxes and PAYE negatively affects the overall operation of the business.
 HMRC requires every business to file and settle tax arrears on time.
 Based on the business cash flow, you may be required to file your tax returns on monthly, quarterly or yearly basis, although this may be more strictly stipulated if you face business cash flow problems.
 HMRC expects you to file tax returns and make payment within seven days after the end of your tax period.
 HMRC has the power to take a range of measures with businesses who fail to file and pay their VAT within the stipulated timeline: If it is your first time to default, you will receive notification but nofinancial penalty If your business continues to pay VAT late, it will receive a surcharge each time Unfortunately, the financial penalties applied by HMRC may further complicate the cash flow problems being experienced by your business.
 It is worth noting that regardless of the circumstances of your cash flow insolvency, however unforeseen or out of your control the situation may be, these HMRC penalties will still apply.
 In terms of other risks related to business cash flow problems, most companies have a range of creditors and suppliers who are owed varying degrees of money at any given time.
 If you have an ongoing debt with one or several of them due to cash flow insolvency, they may be entitled to bring a winding up petition against you.

 Here at The Insolvency Experts, we are ready to help you deal with any business cash flow problems that can result in your business being declared bankrupt by HMRC.
 We have the necessary expertise and experience to help you identify the main causes of cash flow issues in your company and help you come up measures to seek to resolve the problem.
 There are a number of ways that you can fix cash flow problems, including making savings through debt repayments plans with creditors.
 We are here to help to get your business back on the right path.
 Fixing cash flow issues as soon as possible will help ensure your business manages its debts efficiently and avoids insolvency action from creditors.
-The Insolvency Experts recommend various solutions to cash flow issues, such as: - Leveraging business assets or considering other forms of borrowing - Managing the levels of stock to avert excessive amount of inventory - Charging interest on late payments and reclaiming the expenses of recovering debt - Establishing an efficient credit control system that is operated by experts.
+As a leading option for insolvency practitioners Manchester, and many other locations around the UK, here at The Insolvency Experts we recommend various solutions to cash flow issues, such as: - Leveraging business assets or considering other forms of borrowing - Managing the levels of stock to avert excessive amount of inventory - Charging interest on late payments and reclaiming the expenses of recovering debt - Establishing an efficient credit control system that is operated by experts.

 It is not unusual for companies to experience cash flow difficulties from time to time.
 This is something that we come across and advice upon frequently.
 The key to resolving such issues, is to address them early by seeking our help.
 If your company is experiencing cash flow problems, you extra are also likely to find it hard to pay VAT revenues and meet other financial obligations.
 Failure to pay corporate taxes on time will raise a red flag to HMRC.